 If you are currently paying this, you should seriously consider stopping it.

 UPDATE – in August 2017, Provident, Vanquis’s parent company, admitted that the FCA is investigating this Vanquis plan.
 Hopefully, customers will get some compensation for it!
 If you have had this product, you should consider asking for a refund.

 There are two different approaches to avoid these problems, depending on why you want the card in the first place.

 You just want to improve your credit score

 You may have had a lot of defaults or problems that are now repaid or under control so you want to start getting some “good marks” on your credit record.
-This is espcially important if you have been bankrupt, had an IVA or a Debt Relief Order and you you may want to rebuild your credit when it ends.
+This is especially important if you have been bankrupt, had an IVA or a Debt Relief Order and you may want to rebuild your credit when it ends.
 I’ve looked at the details of how to repair your credit record after bankruptcy here.
 A bad credit card is very often the first sort of credit you can be accepted for.

 Here you don’t really need to borrow at all, but you use the card for something small each month and pay it off in full every month, so you start to get those essential “good marks” on your credit record.